Seaway opening delayed until April 1, days later than usual

-MASSENA — The opening of the section of the St. Lawrence Seaway spanning the St. Lawrence River and Lake Ontario has been delayed until April 1, days to a week — or more — later than when it has opened in recent years.
+MASSENA — Shipping along Lake Ontario and the St. Lawrence River will commence April 1, which is 12 days after officials planned for it to start, and several days to a week — or more — later than when it has kicked off in recent years.

+The decision from U.S. and Canadian Seaway authorities to postpone opening the section of the channel spanning the lake and river, which was planned for March 20 due to mild temperatures and little ice cover, follows months of debate among residents, lawmakers and maritime industry representatives.

-The date selected by Seaway authorities is six days past the 2019 opening, four days later than the 2018 opening, and more than a week beyond the 2017 and 2016 openings, which took place on March 20 and March 21, respectively.
+The first day of shipping along the lake and river this year is six days past the 2019 opening, four days later than the 2018 opening, and more than a week beyond the 2017 and 2016 openings, which took place on March 20 and March 21, respectively.

+The river board announced Wednesday that it plans to continue “maximizing outflows” through March 31.
+Outflow decisions in April will depend on upstream and downstream conditions “in consideration of all interests.”
+The Seaway authorities decision to delay shipping “allows for outflows to continue in excess of prescribed safe limits for navigation through the end of March,” according to the board.

+Outflows have been maintained above historic averages since May.
+The outflow record for the month of January was broken last month, and the board expects that to be repeated this month.

 The chamber in its release has called on lawmakers “to develop solutions that do not rely on one ineffective dam to solve high-water levels across the Great Lakes.”